 Abraham's feast very likely coincided with the Canaan barley festival which occurred near the full, harvest moon of Abib.
 Green ears of corn were forming, and ears of barley were at an early stage of usefulness.
 Abib actually means green, young ears (see Strong's H24 and this Bible Calendar).
 The association of this month with the beginning of Isaac's training and the good seed is simple to understand.
 He that has ears to hear, let him hear.
 See Mark 4:11-23.
 Click to hear.

 That very day marked the beginning of the 400 years of oppression.
 After the exodus, this date became the Feast of Unleavened Bread which was a type of putting away malice, envy and sinful affliction.
+In fact, leavened bread is called the bread of affliction (Deuteronomy 16:3).
 All leaven was to be cast out of the house.
 The feast pointed to the redemptive ministry of Christ from slavery to sin.
 About this time, Abraham planted a tamarisk tree at Beersheba, and there he called on the name of the LORD, the Everlasting God.
 Genesis 21:33

 400 years after Abraham's feast, on the selfsame day, the 15th of Aviv, God brought the descendants of Abraham, Isaac and Jacob out of Egypt.
 If we follow the chronology, we see that besides Joseph, the Israelites were only in Lower Egypt for 215 years and were physical slaves just a portion of that time.
 The four generations mentioned by God are traced through the tribe of Levi who entered Egypt with the other sons of Israel during the years of famine.
 The time had come to begin training in God's laws of liberty.
 Joseph received the double portion of the birthright and was blessed by several generations in Egypt, but the priestly portion of the birthright was to be given to Levi.
 The four generations prophesied are as follows: